Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically checked, or an item that is being divided, will require a study to find the brand-new corners and also lot lines in Missouri, which should be completely noted so they will never come to be lost.
+Land that has actually never ever been exactly checked, or a piece that is being divided, will require a survey to find the new corners and also great deal lines in Missouri, which ought to be permanently noted so they will never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.